Shahriyar-Hosen/Our-Store-Progress-bar-HTML/README.md

 prepare; // getting husky ready with pre-commit hook
 ```

-Some eslint rules are ignored in .
+Some eslint rules are ignored